Hawxy/flatfile-core-libraries/.github/pull_request_template.md

-## Please tell Chat GPT how to summarize this PR:
+## Please explain how to summarize this PR for the Changelog:

 ## Tell code reviewer how and what to test: